 Freedom Preparatory Academy, Inc. ("Freedom Prep"), is a Tennessee nonprofit corporation formed January 11, 2008.
-Freedom Prep has received their tax-exempt status from the Internal amended ("Code").
+Freedom Prep has received their tax-exempt status from the Internal Revenue Service ("IRS") pursuant to Section 501(c)(3) of the Internal Revenue Code of 1986, as amended ("Code").
 Freedom Prep qualified as a tax-exempt entity pursuant to Section 170(b)(1)(A)(ii) as an educational organization ("Educational Organization").
 Freedom Prep is formed for the purpose of preparing all students in PK through grade 12 to excel in college and life.
 Its focus is a clear strategic and direct path to college for every student that enters its doors ("Tax Exempt Purpose").
 Freedom Prep is governed by a board of directors, and Roblin Webb ("Roblin") serves as the Chief Executive Officer.